 Exams: Exams will be a combination of multiple choice and short answer questions and will be based on the individual assignments and course material covered in class.
-The final exam is comprehensive.
+The final exam is comprehensive and the date is determined by the University's Final Examination Schedule.